ryynison/Yet-Another-Prayer-Reminder-App/README.md

 # Yet Another Prayer Reminder
-Yet another app that reminds you when the daily prayer times are.
+Yet another app to remind you when the daily prayer times are.
 Written using flutter.